In Rogue Ascent my index finger becomes a deadly weapon

 The full version should offer more mission types and boss fights.
 There are special missions like a VIP kill, but the eternal uplink defense against a horde gets boring quickly.
 Despite its unfinished state, Rogue Ascent is well on its way to becoming my favorite handheld tracking game.

-Rogue Ascet is available for about $20 from the Meta App Lab Store.
+Rogue Ascent is available for $25 from the Meta App Lab Store.